lynnlilu/lynnlilu.github.io/_pages/about.md

 News
 =====
+\[Dec.
+2018\] I received the National Scholarship for Doctoral Student at the 2019 academic year.
+Thanks to my advisor Prof. Jiadi Yu for his guidance.

 \[Nov.
 2019\] My advisor (@ Rutgers) Prof. Yingying Chen is elected as IEEE fellow of the year 2020.
 Congratulations!

 \[Nov.
 2019\] I was invited to give the talk about ubiquitous sensing and computing on cyber security and privacy at Zhangjiang University of Technology.